adobe/aio-app-auth-cache/README.md

 The mandatory parameters required for this action to talk to dynamodb include accessKeyId, secretAccessKey, sessionToken (only in case of temporary credentials), region and endpoint.
 Some important terminology is listed below. profileID is <IntegrationID>:oauth:<IMS UserID>
-provider is "adobe" for IMS
-accessToken is either the user accessToken or service token as per IMS terminilogy Call the action with any of the following combinations for the described functionality.
+the provider is "adobe" for IMS accessToken is either the user accessToken or service token as per IMS terminology Call the action with any of the following combinations for the described functionality.